benjmin-r/squeakyvessel.com/_posts/2015-05-12-mature-developers.md

 #### Having and Sharing a Technical Vision

-Where should the systems that people are working on should lead to?
+Where should the systems that people are working on lead to?
 How do you know it's a success?
 What's there to do, beyond the obvious stuff, that's needed to get features out the door in the next three months and beyond and what's the thinking and reasoning behind those visionary aspects?